Nirayama Daikansho

-The Nirayama daikansho (韮山代官所) was an Edo period government administrative center for the tenryō territories in eastern Japan during the direct control of the Tokugawa shogunate.
-It was located in what is now part of the city of Izunokuni, Shizuoka in the Tōkai region of Japan.
-There were once many daikansho located in various parts of Japan serving a similar function, and this is one of the few which remains in relatively intact.
+The Nirayama daikansho (韮山代官所) was an Edo period administrative center for the tenryō territories in eastern Japan under the direct control of the Tokugawa shogunate.
+It was located in what is now part of the city of Izunokuni in the Tōkai region of Japan.
+There were once many daikansho located in various parts of Japan serving a similar function, and this is one of the few which remains relatively intact.
 It was designated a National Historic Site of Japan in 2004.